mollywilliams/grace-notes.github.io/_topics/acts-introduction.md

 title: "Acts, Introduction"
 layout: lesson
 published: true
-description: an introduction to the study of the Acts of the Apostles.
+description: "an introduction to the study of the Acts of the Apostles."
+date: "12/01/2008"
 ---

 By David Malick, Biblical Studies Foundation